Curtis Teets · 30-year Columbus restoration veteran.

 Final Clearance Testing & Documentation

+Step 6: Testing & Documentation.
 We conduct final moisture testing and visual inspection.
-All documentation — photos, moisture logs, scope of work, safety certifications, and disposal records — goes to your insurance adjuster.
+We provide all documentation to your insurance adjuster.
+This includes photos, moisture logs, work scope, safety certifications, and disposal records.
 Your home is safe and insurable again.

 Average drying time for sewage backup in Columbus homes with professional extraction, material removal, treatment, and daily monitoring.
 Timeline depends on affected square footage and material saturation.